vitorm04/docs.pt-br/docs/framework/configure-apps/file-schema/configsections-element-for-configuration.md

 ## <a name="configuration-file"></a>Arquivo de configuração

-Esse elemento pode ser usado no arquivo de configuração do aplicativo, no arquivo de configuração do computador (*Machine. config*) e nos arquivos *Web. config* que não estão no nível do diretório do aplicativo.
+Esse elemento pode ser usado no arquivo de configuração do aplicativo, no arquivo de configuração do computador (*Machine.config*) e *Web.config* arquivos que não estão no nível do diretório do aplicativo.

 ## <a name="see-also"></a>Confira também